Vitamin B12 (Cobalamin)

 Vitamins B12, B6, and B9 work together to control blood levels of the amino acid homocysteine.
 High levels of homocysteine are associated with heart disease.
-However, researchers aren't sure whether homocysteine is a cause of heart disease or just a marker that indicates someone may have heart disease.
+However, researchers are not sure whether homocysteine is a cause of heart disease or just a marker that indicates someone may have heart disease.

 Others at risk for B12 deficiency include:

-- Vegans, vegetarians who also don't eat dairy or eggs -- vitamin B12 is found only in animal products
+- Vegans and vegetarians who do not eat dairy or eggs, since vitamin B12 is found only in animal products

-- People with problems absorbing nutrients, due to conditions such as Crohn’s disease, pancreatic disease, and people who have had weight loss surgery
+- People with problems absorbing nutrients due to Crohn disease, pancreatic disease, weight loss surgery, or medications

 - People with an eating disorder

 - People with HIV

 Folic acid (vitamin B9), especially when taken in high doses, can mask the symptoms of a vitamin B12 deficiency.
 The danger is that without symptoms, someone with a vitamin B12 deficiency may not know it, and could run the risk of developing nerve damage.
 You should talk to your doctor first if you plan to take more than 800 mcg of folic acid, to make sure you do not have a B12 deficiency.

 Vitamin B12 is used for: